CSCfi/csc-user-guide/docs/accounts/how-to-change-password.md

-# How to change password
+# How to change passwordd

 You can change your password in two ways: Using the current password or with a password reset link ordered to your email.